 A software program that allows a person to explore the Internet in an easy to use way.
-Navigating the Internet through a series of links the user is able to browse the Internet.
+Navigating the Internet through a series of links the user can browse the Internet.
 Examples of popular browsers are Chrome, Internet Explorer, Firefox, Safari, and Opera.
-In the picture to the right, is an example of the Google Chrome browser and the program you are using to view this text are both good examples of a browser.
+The picture is of the Google Chrome browser and the program you are using to view this text are both good examples of a browser.

 Each browser has a navigation toolbar, like the ones shown below that help also illustrate how the Internet browser toolbar has changed over the history of Internet browsers.
 This navigation bar is the most essential portion of the browser and will always at least contain the Back arrows and address bar.

 Overview of browser bar buttons and options